-The Cal=Trak can be charged by the Sierra single station charger when plugged into a standard power source outlet.
+The Cal=Trak can be charged by the Sierra single station charger when plugged into a standard 115V AV power source outlet (220V AC optional.).
+It is common to leave the batter charger connected while taking readings with Cal=Trak.